-Pupils are offered sympathetic support by their class teacher and other members of the school community.
+Pupils are offered sympathetic support by their class teacher and other school community members.

-There are planned opportunities, often arising from literacy and humanity topics, to discuss equality issues, to challenge stereotyping, discrimination and harassment.
-This ensures that these issues are dealt with pro-actively, not just after an incident.
-We have developed a behaviour policy and an anti-bullying policy which includes positive strategies and monitoring procedures.
+There are planned opportunities, often arising from literacy and humanity topics, to discuss equality issues and challenge stereotyping, discrimination, and harassment.
+This ensures that these issues are dealt with proactively, not just after an incident.
+We have developed a behaviour policy and an anti-bullying policy that includes positive strategies and monitoring procedures.

-The phone number for children's support agency networks are displayed.
+The phone numbers for children's support agency networks are displayed.